Windows Black Screen: Complete Fix Guide [2025]

 Solution #5: Turn Off Fast Startup

-If the black screen keeps coming back, Fast Startup might be the culprit:
+If the black screen keeps happening, Fast Startup is probably the problem:

-3. Go to "Power Options" then "Choose what the power buttons do"
+control, hit Enter - Go to "Power Options" → "Choose what the power buttons do"

-4. Click "Change settings that are currently unavailable" (you might need admin rights)
+- Click "Change settings that are currently unavailable" (might need admin rights)

 Solution #6: Boot into Safe Mode